aidan-houlihan/OrthopNetExt/README.md

 Field Notes\
 Sex

-### Note: follwing the locality field, if there is no previous data in the Misc. section, it will advance to "Sex"
+### Note: following the locality field, if there is no previous data in the Misc. section, it will advance to "Sex"

 ## That should be about it for getting up and running!
 Feel free to edit the shortcuts/code for your copy of the extension in any way!